Your Tel Aviv Itinerary: An Honest Guide

 Bloated and tired, it’s time for a totally unflattering snooze on the beach.
 Choose between the central strands of Frishman Beach, Bograshov Beach and Gordon Beach.
 The Metzitzim Beach is one of the most well-known sandy spots in the city, perfect for families, with its restaurants, lifeguards and shallow water.
 You can rent boards and water sports equipment from such beachside operators as the Israel Surf Club and the Topsea Surfing Center.

 You’re probably exhausted after lying on your belly in the sun for hours.
 Stick some aloe vera on that sunburn and have a little nap back at the apartment.
 You’ll wake up refreshed, with a shiny tan that you’re ready to show off at one of Tel Aviv’s most upmarket restaurants.
 Book a spot at the elite Onza or go for the tasting menu experience at the OCD Restaurant on West Side.
+It wouldn't be a Tel Aviv itinerary without some of the best food in the city.

 If you’re with your family, you’re probably going to want to go to bed and prepare for the long (and enriching) Tel Aviv itinerary ahead.
 Cheer up, you’re on holiday!
 If, however, you’re still raring to go, prepare to experience Tel Aviv’s world-renowned nightlife, with its 24-hour parties and banging clubs.
 Barby and Zappa are renowned bars, and you can also find all-night jazz and whatever tickles your fancy in this diverse city.